 - Partial shade: can thrive in three to six hours of daily sunshine

 - Shade: does well with less than three hours of sun per day

 You will need to take into consideration the plant’s size when fully mature– both its diameter and height.
-Many new gardeners get excited and pack in their flower beds with lovely plants only to see them get crowded out when they grow.
+Many new gardeners get excited and pack in their flower beds with their favorite plants only to see the plants get crowded out when they grow.
 The label on the plant will list the height and width of the mature plant, along with recommended spacing.
-Follow the planting guidelines.
-Plants need space to grow in order to thrive.

 When to Plant